BYD Atto 3: Brunei

 The Atto 3 was launched in Brunei in July 2023, in a sole Superior variant (60.48 kWh battery).

 Indonesia

 The Atto 3 was introduced in Indonesia in January 2024 alongside the Dolphin and Seal, as part of BYD's entry to the Indonesian passenger car market.
 Sales price were announced at the 31st Indonesia International Motor Show in February 2024.
 It is available in Advanced (49.9 kWh) and Superior (60.4 kWh) variants.
 The entry-level Advanced STD variant was added in May 2025.
+The Advanced Plus variant was added in February 2026.

 Malaysia

 The Atto 3 was released in Malaysia in December 2022 with two variants: Standard Range and Extended Range.
 Deliveries started in January 2023.
-The Anniversary Limited Edition of the Atto 3 was released in December 2023 as the celebration of the brand’s first anniversary in the country, limited to 500 units.
+The Anniversary Limited Edition of the Atto 3 was released in December 2023 as the celebration of the brand's first anniversary in the country, limited to 500 units.
 In May 2024, the Atto 3 received an update in Malaysia.
 The Ultra (60.4 kWh) variant was added in March 2025.

+The facelifted Atto 3 was launched in Malaysia on 5 June 2026, with two variants: Ultra (60.4 kWh) and Premium (74.8 kWh).
+The Ultra retained its front motor setup from the pre-facelift model, while the Premium features a rear motor setup from the Evo model.
+In September 2026, the Performance (74.8 kWh) dual motor variant was made available limited to 69 units, to celebrate the 69th year in Malaysia's Indepedence.